Table of contents

 - Period of practical experience in architecture in an approved architectural practice

 - To pass an exam in architectural company approved by the Board

 There are several roles within the legal services profession, each of which requires varying degrees of qualifications and experience.
 In Australia, you’ll study for a minimum of four years if you want to become a lawyer.
 There are two degrees to choose from: a 4-year Bachelor of Law degree (LLB) or a combined LLB, which is 5+ years.
 You also need to complete an approved practical legal training (PLT) course or complete a supervised traineeship at a firm.

 To become a Barrister, you first need to become a qualified Lawyer and then qualify for and complete the Bar Readers’ Course in your relevant state.

 There are many different ways to get started in a career in creative and marketing services.
 Experience is often held in higher regard than formal qualifications.
 Although many employers will look favourably on those with a degree in marketing, qualifications in related subjects such as business, psychology, IT, mathematics and the arts are also valuable.
 Internships and entry-level positions with digital agencies provide a good jumping-off point.
 Many people start their careers in creative and marketing services by registering as self-employed and working freelance, building up a portfolio of work they can use to demonstrate their experience and professional expertise.

 There are various tools and resources available that can help you to set up a professional services business and take payments as you go.
 For help with how to price professional services, Square Invoices lets you invoice clients quickly and accurately from anywhere, maintaining detailed records of all transactions.
 Customers receive a seamless service while you benefit from faster payments and smart financial management software.

-Square Appointments software is designed to simplify scheduling, facilitating online booking and managing availability automatically.
+Square Appointments software is designed to simplify scheduling, facilitate online booking and manage availability automatically.
 It can also be used to maximise your point-of-sale, including sending invoices and maintaining records.